 FOR KEY SHARE

 The following example uses the

-FOR UPDATE row lock.
+FOR UPDATE row lock with the fail-on-conflict concurrency control policy.
 First, a row is selected for update, thereby locking it, and subsequently updated.
 A concurrent transaction should not be able to abort this transaction by updating the value of that row after the row is locked.

-To try out this scenario, first create an example table with sample data, as follows:
+Create an sample table and populate it with sample data, as follows:

-Next, connect to the cluster using two independent
+Next, connect to the universe using two independent

 ysqlsh instances.
 You can connect both session